sayeed205/alac-bot/README.md

   - takes single id
   - works by replying to a user message
   - works by empty msg without any id in a group
+- `/song`
-- `song` - takes a single URL of an Apple Music song
+  - takes a single URL of an Apple Music song
   - `https://music.apple.com/in/song/never-gonna-give-you-up/1559523359`
   - `https://music.apple.com/in/album/never-gonna-give-you-up/1559523357?i=1559523359`
   - Both counts as a song url as album has "i" query params to indicate it's a single song